Logo

 The law came into force on 1 August 2020.

 However, for this to work your company will need to have a share capital of at least €10,000 that has been fully paid and registered before you waive the requirement for a notary.
-That helps grow startups, but is not useful for most e-residents and other Estonian company owners.
+In practice, this option is rarely available to e-resident companies, as it requires fully paid share capital of at least €10,000 and prior amendments to the articles of association.
+That helps grow startups, but for most micro-companies and single-founder OÜs, this option is not applicable.

 This is similar to the historical trust-based system already used in other EU jurisdictions, such as the UK and Sweden.
 The Estonian version is safer though as unauthorized people cannot send fake hand-signed paper documents to the register.
 All is done online with a clear track record of the steps taken by the management board.
 Updating the shareholder list on the register is free.